Devotionals, Bible studies and posts to deepen our faith in Christ. Also check out our self-published books.

 Communism in the United States is nothing new.
 It was documented in the 1950s when the Un-American Committee of Congress still existed.
 It was documented in the life of Henry F. Ward in the early days of the ACLU (1920-1940).
 However, covering a much earlier time...

-John the Baptist, Part 2
+Parable of the Talents, Part 2

-John the Baptist, Part 1
+Parable of the Talents, Part 1

 Categories